zaibyte/zmatrix/README.md

 DO Not use it for long-term storage. zMatrix has no physical/logical replicas and there is no completed Silent Data Corruption protection for data storage in zMatrix.

+### Other Limitations

+1. Maximum key length is 255 bytes. (fixed on 8 bytes is highly recommended!)